cloe-lang/icon/README.md

 ![icon](spaced.png)

-The icon of Coel programming language.
+The icon of Cloe programming language.

 ## License